 I have a friend in Virginia who raises cattle.
 Years ago he introduced me to an easy-to-use tool that he measures the health of the grass his herds are raised on.
 He raises his cattle on the principle of rotational grassing.

 We are what we eat.
-If you eat meat, then it stands to reason that the meat is only as good as what it ate.
+If you eat meat, it stands to reason that it is only as good as what it ate.

-Beef is healthier with the right kind of grass and the grass is healthier with the right kind of soil.
-We should really be focused on soil health for our own health.
+Beef is healthier with the right kind of grass, and the grass is healthier with the right soil.
+We should be focused on soil health for our own health.

 How does my friend find the time to track hundreds of acres of grass?
 He uses a Master Refractometer.